Andrzej Kowerski: Life

 Before the war Kowerski lost a part of one leg in a hunting accident.

 During the German invasion of Poland in September 1939, Lieutenant Kowerski fought as a member of Poland's 10th Motorized Cavalry Brigade, commanded by Col. Stanisław Maczek, winning his country's highest military decoration, the Virtuti Militari.

 When Soviet forces invaded eastern Poland on September 17, forcing Poland's government to evacuate south into Romania, Kowerski and his "Black Brigade" (so called after their black leather jackets) evacuated to neighboring Hungary.
 There he was involved in covert activities, exfiltrating interned Polish, and other Allied, military personnel out of Hungary.

 When Kowerski subsequently worked for British Intelligence and the Special Operations Executive, he was given the cover name "Andrew Kennedy."
 Having lost part of a leg, he became the first disabled man to complete SOE's parachute training.
-(His lover, Krystyna Skarbek, aka Christine Granville, was the longest serving female agent of SOE and one of its most prominent.
+(His lover, Krystyna Skarbek, a.k.a.
+Christine Granville, was the longest serving female agent of SOE and one of its most prominent.
 They had first met as children at her family's stables when his father had brought him over to play with ten-year-old Krystyna while he and her father discussed agricultural matters.)